bholloway/resolve-url-loader/readme.md

 ## How it works

-The incoming source-map is used to resolve the original file where there was some preceding transpile step (such as SASS).
+The incoming source-map is used to resolve the original file.
+This is necessary where there was some preceding transpile step such as SASS.
 A [rework](https://github.com/reworkcss/rework) process is then run on incoming `css`.

 Each `url()` statement that implies an asset commences a file search using  node `fs` operations.
 The search begins at the original file and usually the asset is found immediately.
 In some cases there is no immediate match